 User_A has already been handled.

-Step 3: Continue to Next Step
+Step 3: Continue to the next step

 When you are ready, click Next to continue to the Migration Plans: Migration Scripts section of the planning phase.

-Tableau Server user with a Site Administrator Explorer role or higher.
+Tableau site user with a Site Administrator Explorer role or higher.
 To migrate content, you must have View and Download Workbook/Save a Copy permissions on the source site, and Publishing rights for the destination site.
 For more information, see Permissions.